yabje/scoresaber-wiki/wiki/ranking/scoresaber-team-information.md

 # ScoreSaber Team Information

-## What does each role do within Scoresaber?
+## What does each role do within ScoreSaber?

 ### Ranking Team (RT)